-Textbook and Online Access - Both the EMR and EMT courses will utilize the latest pre-hospital care textbook editions, with the textbook and online access to Pearson included in the overall course fee.
-Course textbooks will be provided by Oakes Ambulance.
-The student will retain sole possession of the textbooks once the course fees have been paid.
+Textbook - Both the EMR and EMT courses will utilize the latest pre-hospital care textbook editions, with the textbook fee included in the overall course fee.
+Both textbooks will be provided by Oakes Ambulance and the EMR textbook will remain property of Oakes Ambulance.
+The student will retain sole possession of the EMT textbook once the course fees have been paid.

 Syllabus - At the beginning of the course, the student will be provided a course syllabus listing the specific requirements for the course.
-The Program Director and Instructor will modify the course syllabus as necessary.
+The Instructor and Course Coordinator will modify the course syllabus as necessary.

-Cognitive Examinations - Exams will be announced.
-There will be NO retesting of examinations without extenuating circumstances decided by the course instructor.
-All exams (divisional and final) will be administered online using a computer-generated testing system.
+Written Examinations - Exams will be announced.
+There will be NO retesting of examinations without extenuating circumstances decided by the course Instructor.
+The EMR exams will be administered by traditional pen/paper method while the EMT exams will be conducted online using a computer-generated testing system.

 Proctored Examinations - All exams not taken in Oakes must have an approved proctor secured.
-To be considered for approval, the Proctor Authorization Form must be completed and submitted for approval by the course coordinator.
-Any proctor changes must be approved by the course coordinator at least forty-eight (48) hours prior to the scheduled exam.
+To be considered for approval, the Proctor Authorization Form must be completed and submitted for approval by the Course Coordinator.
+Any proctor changes must be approved by the Course Coordinator at least forty-eight (48) hours prior to the scheduled exam.